AlenBijelic99/API-2021-SMTP/README.md

 ## How does it work ?
 ### SMTP
 SMTP (Simple Mail Transfer Protocol) is a protocol that defines the steps and the specifications on how to send emails.
 Here is an example of client-server exchanges on a real SMTP server.
 With MockMock there is less steps as it does not send email to the recipients.
+So the first request is not done and the last step stops at the server.

 ![SMTP Example](/figures/connectToSMTP.PNG)